paranova9777/Java-School-Projects/README.md

 # Java-School-Projects
-Java Projects that I have worked on during school
+Java Projects that I have worked on during the school year